laget-se/react-gettext-parser/README.md

-> **Note:** This is being built.
-Some of the info here is made up dreams and fairy tales.

 # react-gettext-parser

 A gettext parser for React.

-Extracts translatable texts from components and spits it out into a .pot file.
+Extracts translatable texts from components and provides the following features:

+* Get a list of messages in JSON format
+* Get .pot contents as a string
+* Write directly to a .pot file

+It can be used directly in JavaScript, in gulp, via babel and as a standalone CLI utility to be used in npm scripts.

 ## Problem